-Question Answer Marks 3(c) Main Annotations 🗸 🗶 🔼 🔁 DEV BOD 15 Indicative content Candidates are expected to evaluate the arguments presented in Source 4 and compare their effectiveness.
+Question Answer Marks 3(c) Main Annotations 15 Indicative content Candidates are expected to evaluate the arguments presented in Source 4 and compare their effectiveness.
 They should make a supported judgement with some explanation about which person has the most convincing argument.
 Candidates may support their judgement by considering: Strength of reasoning: Logic.
 Structure.
 Balance.
 Claims.
 Use of language: Tone - emotive, exaggerated, precise.
 Clarity.
 Evidence: Range of information and depth.
 Relevance.
-Sufficiency - sample.
-Source - media; internet.
+Sufficiency - sample Source - media; internet.
 Date - how recent.
 Different types of information - fact, opinion, value, anecdote.
 Testimony - from experience and expert.
 Sources of bias Local interest.
 Economic.
 Personal values.
 Experience.
-Possible consequences of the ideas presented Acceptability of their values to others • How likely other people are to agree with their perspective/view.

 Question Answer Marks 3(c) The following levels of response should be used to award marks: Level 5 (13-15 marks) Very good response Clear, credible and well supported points about which argument is more convincing.
 Coherent, structured evaluation of both arguments with clear comparison.
-The response contains three (or more) developed evaluative points and may include some undeveloped points.
+The response usually contains three (or more) developed evaluative points, and may include some undeveloped points.
+Material from the sources is used as evidence to support the evaluation; clear reference to the evidence and/or arguments in the source e.g. quotation/summary of ideas.
 A clear judgement is reached.
 Level 4 (10-12 marks) Good response Clear, supported points about which argument is more convincing.
 Evaluation of both arguments, with comparison.
-The response contains two (or more) developed evaluative points and may include some undeveloped points.
+The response usually contains two (or more) developed evaluative points and may include some undeveloped points.
 A wide range (four or more) of undeveloped but clearly appropriate points may be sufficient to enter this band at the lower level.
+Material from the sources is used as evidence to support the evaluation; some reference to the evidence and/or arguments in the source e.g. quotation/summary of ideas.
 A judgment is reached.
 Level 3 (7-9 marks) Reasonable response Reasonable points about which argument is more convincing.
 Some evaluation of both arguments, with an attempt at comparison or a very good evaluation of only one argument.
 Judgements and evaluative points are partially supported or asserted.
-One (or more) developed evaluative points, possibly with some undeveloped points; three (or more) undeveloped points may be sufficient to enter this band at the lower level.
-An attempt is made to give an overall judgement.
+The response usually contains one (or more) developed evaluative points, possibly with some undeveloped points; three (or more) undeveloped points may be sufficient to enter this band at the lower level.
+Some material from the sources may be used as evidence to support the evaluation.
+The response may occasionally lack some clarity and by difficult to follow.

+Question Answer Marks 3(c) An attempt is made to give an overall judgement.
 Level 2 (4-6) Basic response Basic points about which argument is more convincing.
 There may be only one argument considered in any detail, with little attempt at comparison.
 Judgements and evaluative points are partially supported and lack clarity/relevance at times.
-The response contains two (or more) undeveloped points.
+The response usually contains two (or more) undeveloped points.
 A basic judgement may be reached.
 Level 1 (1-3 marks) Limited response Limited and unsupported points about which argument is more convincing.
 The response considers the arguments briefly and/or tangentially.
 There is little clarity.
 Answers at this level may repeat source material with little understanding or simply agree/disagree with the arguments presented.
 The response may not contain any clear evaluative points.
+Level 0 (0 marks) No relevant response or creditworthy material.
+Further Guidance Responses that give a very good evaluation of only one argument may achieve Level 3 but no higher.